Te Rito Course Five: Identity

 We recognise that some of this material is challenging and sensitive.
 We've prioritised making sure learners are supported and respected throughout their learning.
 Online workbooks are provided to record this reflection and corresponding action.
 These can be downloaded and used in kanohi ki te kanohi (face to face) facilitated group discussions.

-Topics covered in Course Five include identity, connection with Te Tiriti, each other and the land, the language of colonisation, inherited social 'norms', decolonisation, re-indigenisation, and the effect of our suppressed histories on our nation - culturally, spiritually and economically.
+Topics covered in Courses Five to Seven include identity, connection with Te Tiriti, each other and the land, the language of colonisation, inherited social 'norms', decolonisation, re-indigenisation, and the effect of our suppressed histories on our nation - culturally, spiritually and economically, bias, prejudice and discrimination, interpersonal and institutional racism, types of defensiveness and how to counter them, privilege, equity issues, cultural appropriation, tokenism, restoration, power-sharing, working as allies and our shared future.
 Contact us for a detailed list of the contents of each module, or a closer look at the modules themselves.
 They are available for license to any organisations wanting to up-skill and prepare their workforce to create a more equitable future.

 Try Te Rito for yourself